 Summerlin Residents are invited to show their colors at The Summerlin Council Patriotic Parade taking place every year in July in the Northwest Las Vegas Valley.
 This spirited tradition allows friends, family, and neighbors to gather for a good old-fashioned hometown parade through the streets of Summerlin!
 The parade always begins at 9 a.m. and travels along flag-lined streets from Hillpointe and Hills Center, along Village Center Circle and concludes on Trailwood Drive.
 Arrive early to get a prime viewing area along the route.

 You can also expect the annual 4th of July concert performed by none other than the Las Vegas Philharmonic.
 Boulder City features a holiday celebration enjoyed by many including kicking the day off with a hearty pancake breakfast, games, a fourth of July parade, and ending the day with a firework celebration you’ll never forget.

 Henderson is also a favorite hot spot on the fourth of July full of live music, activities, games, and fireworks.
 When watching the fireworks in Las Vegas, it’s recommended to watch from a location offering views of the valley for the best view.
 These views can be found at any of the many bars located in Las Vegas.

 These are just a few of the many things to do in Las Vegas during the holidays!

-And of course, when you are looking for Things to do in Las Vegas Real Estate, Look for The Ballen Group of Summerlin Las Vegas.
+When you are looking for Things to do in Las Vegas Real Estate, Look for the Lori Ballen Team.